C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 marketGroups.yaml, metaGroups.yaml, types.yaml, typeMaterials.yaml, and blueprints.yaml.
 The importer finds them by basename regardless of their path inside the ZIP (e.g. sde/fsd/types.yaml works fine).

 == Changelog ==

+= 1.23.0 =
+* Fixed: History/Contracts heartbeat could show "stale" even while genuine progress was actively happening.
+Root cause: heartbeat_at was generated using site-local time (current_time('mysql') without the GMT flag), but the browser's own Date parsing has no way to know the site's configured timezone — it silently interpreted the string as if it were the browser's own local time, corrupting the staleness comparison whenever the two timezones differ.
+Fixed on both sides: the server now uses true UTC for heartbeat_at (this value is never shown to a human directly, only ever used for this comparison), and — following the same pattern the Prices heartbeat display already used correctly — the History/Contracts heartbeat displays now track local browser receipt time instead of parsing the server's timestamp at all, sidestepping any timezone mismatch entirely rather than just correcting for one specific case.
+Verified directly: the corrected logic transitions OK → waiting → stale at the right thresholds, and correctly resets on a fresh heartbeat regardless of the server's own clock.

 = 1.22.0 =
 * Critical fix: every scheduled, cron-driven Contract Fetch run has been silently